What is a hypertensive emergency?

-Although not common, some people with high blood pressure may have rapid increases in blood pressure above 180 systolic and/or 120 diastolic (180/120).
+Although it’s not common, some people with high blood pressure may have a rapid rise in blood pressure above 180/120 mm Hg.
 This is known as malignant hypertension.
 This condition is sometimes referred to as arteriolar nephrosclerosis.

 Malignant hypertension requires immediate medical attention.
 Symptoms indicate that organ damage is occurring.
-If you don’t get emergency treatment, you may develop serious health problems, such as a heart attack, brain damage or kidney failure.
+If you don’t get emergency treatment, you may develop serious health problems, such as a heart attack, stroke, or kidney failure.